 Dynamic Nuclear Polarization (DNP) is a method that increases sensitivity in nuclear magnetic resonance (NMR) through transfer of electron-spin polarization to coupled nuclear spins (Hu et al., 2004; Lilly Thankamony et al., 2017; Afeworki et al., 1993).
-This orders-of-magnitude improvement enables the investigation of otherwise unobservable systems in fields such as biology (Albert et al., 2018; Overall et al., 2020; Hirsh et al., 2016) and material science (Shinji Tanaka et al., 2022; Venkatesh

-- 20 et al., 2020) and yields greater experimental throughput (Smith and Long, 2015).
-Pivotal to the performance of DNP in solidstate NMR is stable cryogenic magic-angle spinning (MAS).
+This orders-of-magnitude improvement enables the investigation of otherwise unobservable systems in fields such as biology (Albert et al., 2018; Overall et al., 2020; Hirsh et al., 2016) and material science (Shinji Tanaka et al., 2022; Venkatesh et al., 2020) and yields greater experimental throughput (Smith and Long, 2015).
+Pivotal to the performance of DNP in solid-state NMR is stable cryogenic magic-angle spinning (MAS).
 Recently, spherical rotors for MAS were introduced, providing novelty and flexibility in the MAS apparatus design while maintaining robust spinning performance (Chen et al., 2018).
-Here, we utilize these qualities of the spinning apparatus, or stator, to extend the applicability of MAS spheres to cryogenic MAS for DNP. - 25 Commonly employed DNP mechanisms in solid-state NMR rely on the relatively long relaxation times of unpaired electron spins at "cryogenic temperatures" (typically below 120 K), in combination with applied microwaves (Scott et al., 2018b; Gao et al., 2019b; Nanni et al., 2013; Barnes et al., 2012), to facilitate the transfer of polarization.
-As electron spins are more highlypolarized than nuclear spins, this serves to improve the sensitivity of the observed nuclear spin signal.
-Improved resolution in solid-state NMR is made possible by MAS, which averages anisotropic nuclear spin interactions (Cohen et al., 1957; Andrew
+Here, we utilize these qualities of the spinning apparatus, or stator, to extend the applicability of MAS spheres to cryogenic MAS for DNP.

+Commonly employed DNP mechanisms in solid-state NMR rely on the relatively long relaxation of unpaired electron spins at "cryogenic temperatures" (typically below 120 K), in combination with applied microwaves (Scott et al., 2018b; Gao et al., 2019b; Nanni et al., 2013; Barnes et al., 2012), to facilitate the transfer of polarization.
+As electron spins are more highly-polarized than nuclear spins, this serves to improve the sensitivity of the observed nuclear spin signal.
+Improved resolution in solid-state NMR is made possible by MAS, which averages directionally-dependent nuclear spin interactions (Cohen et al.,

-- 30 et al., 1958; Andrew, 1981).
+30 1957; Andrew et al., 1958; Andrew, 1981).
 The conventional technique for MAS utilizes a cylindrical sample chamber/rotor and two sets of gas to support and spin the sample rotor, which features a turbine tip at the end(s) of the rotor for spinning.
-A third gas stream directed at the rotor is used in cryogenic MAS for independent control of the sample temperature.
 Spherical rotors for MAS feature only one gas stream along the equator of the sphere, which both supports the rotor with a gas-bearing and drives the spinning of the rotor.
-A second gas stream is also used in this setup for control of the sample temperature, and will be described - 35 in section 2.5.

 To this date, stators for spherical rotors have been developed with 3D-printing technology, which employs plastic/plastic-like material for production.
 This material is unsuitable for use across a wide range of temperatures, due to the thermal expansion coefficient of the 3D-printed material that results in deformation at cryogenic temperatures and loss of stable spinning.
-As cryogenic temperatures are necessary for DNP, and stable spinning necessary for reliable, well-resolved solid-state NMR

-40 spectra, a stator that can spin stably across a wide range of temperatures is required.
-The design that we describe in this manuscript is produced in a glass ceramic (Macor®), more suitable for cryogenic application, and takes advantage of fluid flow simulations to optimize spinning stability.
-Combined with further 3D-print-based designs for temperature stability and magic-angle adjustability, DNP experiments are performed, achieving H enhancements of 256 and 200 using "large volume" (124 μL and 223 μL sample volumes, respectively) 9.5 mm spherical rotors.
-A stable sample temperature, with 9 W of

-45 microwave irradiation and 2.0 kHz (+/-1 Hz) spin rate, of 105 K was achievable for this design.
+As cryogenic temperatures are necessary for DNP, and stable spinning necessary for reliable, well-resolved solid-state NMR spectra, a stator that can spin stably across a wide range of temperatures is required.
+The design that we describe in this manuscript is produced in a ceramic-like material, more suitable for cryogenic application, and takes advantage of fluid flow simulations to optimize spinning stability.
+Combined with further 3D-print-based designs for temperature stability and magicangle adjustability, DNP experiments are performed, achieving H enhancements of 256 and 200 using "large volume" (124 μL and 223 μL sample volumes, respectively) spherical rotors.
+A stable sample temperature, with 9 W of microwave irradiation and 2.0 kHz (+/-1 Hz) spin rate, of 105 K was achievable for this design.